Frankuy/Geo-Quiz/README.md

 # Geo-Quiz
-Web-based game guessing what country is on highlighted map.
+Web-based game guessing what country is on the highlighted map.
 [Play it!]( https://frankuy.github.io/geo-quiz)

 ## How to build
 ```